ReduxKit/ReduxKitReactiveKit/README.md

 	-> ReduxDisposable
 ```

-Accepts an `ReactiveKit.Disposable` and returns it wrapped as a `ReduxDisposable`.
+Accepts a `ReactiveKit.DisposableType` and returns it wrapped as a `ReduxDisposable`.

-The returned disposable only supports the `disposable.dispose()` function and does not return disposed state (`disposable.disposed` always returns `false`).